soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 2. In the Security & Compliance Center, go to select **Data governance** \> **Supervision**.

 3. Select **Create** and then follow the wizard to set up the following pages of the policy.
-Using the wizard your will:
+Using the wizard, you will:

     - Give the policy a name and description.
     - Choose the users or groups to supervise, including choosing users or groups you'd like to exclude.